cyverse-de/discoenv-oxidize/README.md

 * Still provide enough flexibility to allow for services that deviate from the common set of libraries and practices.

 ### Directory Structure
-* `Cargo.toml` - The workspaces Cargo.toml file.
+* `Cargo.toml` - The workspace's Cargo.toml file.
 Lists which directories are members of the workspace.
 * `skaffold.yaml` - The skaffold YAML file for building and deploying container images into k8s.
 * `discoenv/` - The discoenv crate containing the services and shared libraries deployed from this repo.
 * `service_errors/` - A crate containing common error handling code that integrates with the ServiceError type defined by protocol buffer in the `p` repo.